|Notes and Limitations|

 You can use the component to write into forms without affecting its original boxes.
 Use these settings:

 Send just one input record to the component's input containing all the form values.
 Set File URL to the form file to be filled.
 Then map the input fields explicitly one by one into corresponding form cells using the preview sheet.

 Write header –

 Data offsets (global) – 0 (this ensures data will be written right into the leading cells you have mapped – the orange ones).

 If you use Insert, Append or Overwrite modes, formulas and charts that work with the data areas written in CloverDX will be properly updated when viewed in Excel.

-Generating charts or other Excel objects is not currently supported.
+Generating formulas, charts or other Excel objects is not currently supported.